Quick Answer

 | Acceptance window | Acceptance window |

-If a deliverable fails, require rework at no extra charge and resubmission within [Add current threshold after verification] business days.
+If a deliverable fails, require rework at no extra charge and resubmission within the verified business-day threshold.
 If you want deemed acceptance after silence, say so explicitly.
 If you do not, avoid wording that implies silence equals acceptance.

 Keep the operating sequence simple.
 The vendor submits, you test against the SOW criteria, and acceptance happens only when the deliverable conforms to the quality and quantity requirements.
 That trigger should control payment release and the start of warranty or support periods.